Purvapatel4725/CLI-File-Pasting-Tricks/README.md

-# No nano, no problem!!
+# No nano, no problem!!!

 Have you ever wondered how to paste your code or any text into a file when nano, vim, or other tools aren't available?
 Here are a few tricks to do it without any hassle.
 All you need is write permission on the file, and you're all set!